 OBJECTIVE To provide opportunities to better understand, recognize and respect local Mi'kmaw and Treat Rights.
 INDICATOR Number of opportunities to meet with Mi'kmaw organizations and/or community representatives.
 TARGET Ensure a minimum of six opportunities to meet with Mi'kmaw organizations and/or individuals annually.
-VARIANCE - 1 Meeting In 2022, the company met at least 10 times with Mi'kmaq organizations, communities, or individuals related to forest management agreements with CMM and UINR, and other initiatives related to Mi'kmaq Forestry Initiative lands and Indigenous Protected & Conservation Area lands.
-The Free Prior Informed Consent (FPIC) process committee met four times in 2021.
+VARIANCE - 1 Meeting 2023 Update In 2023, the company met at least 10 times with Mi'kmaq organizations, communities, or individuals related to forest management agreements with CMM and UINR, and other initiatives related to Mi'kmaq Forestry Initiative lands, Indigenous Protected & Conservation Area lands, Free Prior Informed Consent, and the Cape Breton Highlands.